 Best OCR for invoice processing

-The best OCR for invoice processing goes beyond just scanning documents for characters and enables you to fully automate a variety of business processes.
-Whether you go with an invoice OCR open source solution or a paid solution, ease of use is vital.
-There is no value in a program or application that nobody wants to use because it is too complex for your team to easily use.
+The best OCR for invoice processing goes beyond just scanning documents for characters.
+Intelligent OCR enables you to fully automate a variety of business processes.
+In any OCR invoice solution, user friendliness is key — there is little value in a program that is too complex for your team to easily use.

 Rossum is an invoice classification machine learning program that uses OCR as part of a complete IDP platform.
 Rossum was built with uniquely powerful AI capabilities to rapidly and accurately extract data from a huge variety of documents, including invoices.
-With Rossum, you can eliminate tedious paperwork from the desks of your accounts payable team and enable your employees to transform AP from a cost center into a profit generator.
+With Rossum, you can build an accounts payable team that’s paperless and efficient — and transform AP into a profit generator.